RedReign/FoundryVTT-BetterRolls5e/README.md

 ## Known Issues
 - Consumable logic is currently not working.
 Sit tight as the dnd5e system improves!
+- Blind rolls do not work with Better Rolls.
+This is due to the way that blind roll message logic is implemented in Foundry.

 ## Acknowledgements
 - Big thanks to Atropos for making a wonderful VTT that's worth making modules for!